yylei45/DFT-doping-interface/README.md

 - Silp: VASP input files, CONTCAR files, energy calculation scripts and corresponding results for slip calculations of grain boundaries doped with representative elements (O, Si)
 - bader: scripts for Bader charge analysis

+> Note: POTCAR files are copyrighted VASP pseudopotential files and are NOT deposited in this repository.
+The VASP recommended PAW-PBE pseudopotentials (VASP 5.4 potpaw_PBE library) were adopted for all elements, and the pseudopotential information is fully described in the manuscript.